Shaadi Mein Zaroor Aana

 Shaadi Mein Zaroor Aana is a 2017 Indian Hindi-language romance drama comedy film directed by Ratnaa Sinha and written by Kamal Pandey.
 Produced by Vinod and Manju Bachchan, the film features Rajkummar Rao and Kriti Kharbanda, alongside K. K. Raina, Alka Amin, Vipin Sharma, Govind Namdev, Navni Parihar, Nayani Dixit, and Manoj Pahwa.

-Shaadi Mein Zaroor Aana revolves around the journey of two individuals, Satyendra and Aarti, from being together through a marriage proposal and falling in love; however, their individual decisions and destiny takes them in two different directions.
+Shaadi Mein Zaroor Aana is the journey of two individuals, Satyendra and Aarti, who come together through a marriage proposal and fall in love; however, their individual decisions and destiny take them in different directions.
 The music was composed by Anand Raj Anand, JAM8, and Arko, while all the lyrics were written by Kumaar.

-Shaadi Mein Zaroor Aana had a worldwide release on 10 November 2017, and received mixed reviews from the critics.
+Shaadi Mein Zaroor Aana had a worldwide release on 10 November 2017, and received mixed reviews from critics.
 The film earned ₹87 million in its first week eventually collecting a lifetime worldwide gross of ₹194 million.
-Later in May 2025 Kriti Kharbanda "excitedly" announced the coming re-release of Shaadi Mein Zaroor Aana.
+In May 2025, Kriti Kharbanda "excitedly" announced a re-release of Shaadi Mein Zaroor Aana.

 At the Stardust Awards, Shaadi Mein Zaroor Aana received the Best Film nomination.
 At the Zee Cine Awards, Jyotica Tangri won Best Female Playback Singer (for "Pallo Latke").